b1997oct/raroma/README.md

 2nd time submit

+added JWT for tokeniztion
+added bcrypt for password hashing

 "/school" --> url
 protected
 Added subdomain validation subdomain must be unique When user change subdomain he will be automatically signin to his new subdomain

+"/admin"
-added admin go to "/admin" --> login & check all the data
+added admin go to  -> login & check all the data "/admin/*" -> protected redirect to '/admin'

 at page "/"